Corten Steel: Is It Safe For Gardens?

 What is Corten Steel?

-Corten steel is a type of chromium-copper alloy weathering steel that relies on a wet/dry cycle to build up a protective layer of rust.
-As the surface develops it changes color over time, beginning with a red-orange hue, and ending with a purplish patina.
-While most people have a negative association with rust, in this case, it’s what is needed to develop the right look and seal, developing a layer protecting the rest of the material from corroding over time.
-In fact, corten steel is highly resistant to corrosion and is used in notable architectural projects like the Broadcasting Tower in Leeds, United Kingdom.
+Corten steel is a type of chromium-copper alloy weathering steel that relies on a wet/dry cycle to form a protective layer of rust.
+As the surface develops, it changes color over time, starting with a red-orange hue and eventually forming a purplish patina.

 Corten ASTM Designation

-The original COR-TEN A received the standard designation for low-alloy, high-strength, and high corrosion resistance from the American Society for Testing and Materials.
-Newer ASTM grades for corten B steel have the same properties but have received standard designations that indicate it can be manufactured and used in a thin sheet.
-The metals that compose corten steel are copper, chromium, manganese, and nickel.
+The original COR-TEN A received a standard designation for low-alloy, high-strength, and high-corrosion resistance from the American Society for Testing and Materials (ASTM).
+Newer ASTM grades for Corten B steel share these properties but have received standard designations indicating they can be manufactured and used in thin sheets.

 Difference Between Corten and Redcor